-Cross-border acquisitions and mergers
+Cross-border mergers acquisitions

 Canadian businesses expanding into the U.S. look to take advantage of opportunities in a market ten times larger than Canada.
 Those opportunities may be lost where tax strategies associated with them are considered after the deal is done.
 Tax efficiency is a major factor in making deals work and can create a higher after-tax return than might otherwise be available to the target’s current owners.